XronosSchedulingLtd/scheduleruserdocs/eventcategories.rst

 If a person or room is assigned to an event in a "Busy" category then it becomes possible to identify potential clashes.
-On the other hand, and event in a "Non-busy" category does not imply that the person or room is busy.
+On the other hand, an event in a "Non-busy" category does not imply that the person or room is busy.

 Privileged categories have special meanings, and normal users cannot